 After you build out your presentation's content, it's a great idea to think about adding visual style.
 For this, you'll jump over to the Design tab, and click on one of the thumbnails for a theme.

-Using a PowerPoint theme is the preferred alternative to adding backgrounds, color and type styles to each and every slide.
+Using a PowerPoint theme is the preferred alternative to adding backgrounds, color and type styles to each slide.
 Changing the theme typically will adjust the entire presentation simultaneously.
 This greatly reduces the time involved with building a presentation.

 With every creative app I've ever learned, there are always those insider tricks of the trade that you learn many months later.
 They make you wish that you had known them all along and think about the many hours you wasted on the learning curve.